 There are clear guidelines to prevent the spread of a disease like the coronavirus in a residential setting.
 The Centers for Medicare & Medicaid Services (CMS) has offered guidance for nursing homes including:

 - Symptom screening

 - Separate staffing for COVID-19 patients

-Controlling the spread of infections in these facilities ultimately comes down to one important factor; time.
-When nursing homes are short staffed, the employees who work there are often forced to cut corners, causing them to fall short of the guidelines offered above.
+Controlling the spread of infections in these facilities ultimately comes down to one important factor: time.
+When nursing homes are short-staffed, the employees who work there are often forced to cut corners, causing them to fall short of the guidelines offered above.

 When to Contact a Skilled Coronavirus Outbreak in Nursing Homes Lawyer

-If you suspect that a nursing home has been negligent in their efforts to prevent the spread of the disease, you will have a lot of questions.
+If you suspect that a nursing home has been negligent in its efforts to prevent the spread of the disease, you will have a lot of questions.
 Don’t feel like you need to answer them on your own.
-The attorney’s at McEldrew Young Purtell Merritt will help you investigate the facility, and help put a stop to any harmful practices that are occurring.
+The attorneys at McEldrew Young Purtell Merritt will help you investigate the facility, and help put a stop to any harmful practices that are occurring.
 Contact us today by filling out our form or calling 1-866-869-5318.